Regal Entertainment

-Regal Entertainment, Inc. (formerly and more commonly known as Regal Films) is a Philippine film production company based in Pasig.
+Regal Entertainment Inc. (formerly and more commonly known as Regal Films) is a Philippine film, television production and distribution headquartered in New Manila, Quezon City.
 It was founded by Lily Monteverde on August 19, 1962.
-It has produced movies of all genres; and is the oldest surviving movie studio in the Philippines.
+Regal Entertainment is one of the largest film studios in the Philippines, along with Star Cinema, GMA Pictures, and Viva Films.

 History

-In the beginning, Mother Lily Monteverde and her father Remy put up a popcorn stand at the Podmon Theater (now LRT-2 Recto Station) in C.M.
+In the beginning, Lily Monteverde (1938–2024) and her husband Remy put up a popcorn stand at the Podmon Theater (now LRT-2 Recto Station) in C.M.
 Recto, Manila (which served as the head office of Regal before it moved to the Valencia studio and eventually to the Tycoon Center in Ortigas Center, Pasig).
 Regal Films started as a distributor of foreign films, such as That Man from Istanbul, Marsha and All Mine to Give, pouring funds for Mother Lily to produce a local movie.
-In 1976, Mother Lily asked permission from her father to produce her first project, Kayod sa Umaga, Kayod sa Gabi and it became a big hit then in theatres.
+In 1976, after three years of establishing its own production studio, Mother Lily asked permission from her father to produce her first project, Kayod sa Umaga, Kayod sa Gabi and it became a big hit then in theatres.
 Alma Moreno was the first star who had an exclusive contract with Regal, becoming the first of the Regal Babies.

 In the early years, Regal Films mostly produced local movies with a "mature" and "daring" style, although it produced more "wholesome" pictures later on.
-In 1987, it ventured into local television; "Regal Television" produced several entertainment programs in the '80s and '90s and aired on three different channels, ABS-CBN 2, GMA 7 and IBC 13.
+In 1987, it ventured into local television; Regal Television produced several entertainment programs in the '80s, '90s and 2020's aired on five different channels, ABS-CBN 2, GMA 7, RPN 9, TV5 and IBC 13.

+In 2024, Keith Monteverde (the elder child of the CEO Roselle Y. Monteverde-Teo) assumed the position of EVP of Regal Entertainment, following the passing of Lily Monteverde.

-Some of the studio's most memorable films are:
+Some of the studio's notable films include: